Dental Bridges in Kingston, PA are a stable solution to restore your smile

 When your final dental bridge is ready, you will return to the office.
 Dr. Lawrence will remove the temporary bridge and check the fit of the bridge, making any necessary adjustments before final placement.

-Call Lawrence Dental Excellence in Kingston, PA to Smile Without Gaps
+Call Lawrence Dental Group in Kingston, PA to Smile Without Gaps

 Having gaps in your smile can have a major impact on your self-esteem.
 Learn how dental bridges can restore your smile and improve your oral hygiene by booking an appointment with us today.
 Call (570) 852-2650.